 For anyone looking to sell products or services online, WooCommerce is an excellent tool.
-It’s incredibly easy to use, and helps you set up a store on your WordPress site in less than an hour.
+It’s incredibly easy to use and helps you set up a store on your WordPress site in less than an hour.
 Still, you’ll need to do some additional work if you want your e-commerce shop to be successful.

 There’s a lot of competition out there, so simply setting up some product pages and configuring the plugin’s basic settings isn’t enough.
 To stand out from the crowd, you’ll want to do everything you can to show off your products in their best possible light.
-The goods news is that this isn’t hard to do, and there are even tools that can help you get there faster.
+The good news is that this isn’t hard to do, and there are even tools that can help you get there faster.

 In this guide, we’re going to walk you through five of the best ways to optimize your WooCommerce products, in order to encourage more sales.
 Let’s get down to business!

-1. Display Product Attributes and Variations
+1. Display and Filter Product Attributes and Variations

 These days, people tend to do a lot of research before making a purchase.
 When potential customers arrive at your e-commerce shop, therefore, you’ll want to be ready with all the information they’ll need.
 The last thing you want is for them to decide against buying because there aren’t enough details, and head to another store instead.

 A good start is to fill out as much information as you can for all of your WooCommerce products.
 Each one will need a title and a description, categories and tags, and various pricing details.
 However, two often-overlooked options on the WooCommerce product page are attributes and variations.

 Both of these settings can be found in the Product data section of each product page: